 Bay State College: What accomplishments are you particularly proud of?

-JV: I am mot proud of the students I have been able to mentor, either as a faculty member, clinical instructor, capstone preceptor or colleague-mentor.
+JV: I am most proud of the students I have been able to mentor, either as a faculty member, clinical instructor, capstone preceptor or colleague-mentor.
 To see nurses continuing their education, become movers and shakers in the profession, exhibiting compassion at the bedside reinforces why I do what I do.

 Bay State College: Was there a moment in your youth when you knew this would be where you landed as an adult?

 JV: My mom is a retired educator and my father is a retired health professional.
 I always leaned towards the medical/scientific side of things.
-But, early in my career, 2 years in, I began teaching clinical for a practical nurse program.
+But, early in my career, I began teaching clinical for a practical nurse program.
 I knew then what my mom always knew; I would be an educator.
 Maintaining clinical competence is the foundation of my teaching, which is why I continue to practice at the bedside.